amilnarski/ai-pente/README.md

 ai-pente
 ========
-#Purpose
+##Purpose
-Written for the final project for _Artificial Intelligence_ at Skidmore College, Spring 2012.
+Written to satisfy the final project for _Artificial Intelligence_ at Skidmore College, Spring 2012 by Aaron Miller and Gabe Weintraub.

-#Warranty
+##Contents
+The repository includes:
+* Pente Implementation
+* Alpha/Beta Player
+* Q-Learning Player

+##Warranty
 Absolutely none.